Click here for the home page

 The Gift of the Nile

-Egypt is literally "the gift of the Nile," as the ancient Greek historian Herodotus observed.
-The Nile begins as two rivers: the White Nile, which flows from central Africa (Lake Victoria), and the Blue Nile, which originates in Ethiopia.
-The White and Blue Niles join at modern Khartoum, in the Sudan, forming one great river that continues north to the Mediterranean Sea.
-Nearly 200 miles past Khartoum, the Atbara River, also called the Black Nile, joins with the main Nile, and then there are no more tributaries for the last 1500 miles of the river's journey.
+Second, the Nile begins as two rivers.
+These are the White Nile, which flows from Lake Victoria in central Africa, and the Blue Nile, which originates at Lake Tana in Ethiopia.
+The White and Blue Niles join at modern Khartoum, in Sudan, forming one great river that continues north to the Mediterranean Sea.
+Nearly 200 miles past Khartoum, the Atbara River, also called the Black Nile, joins with the main Nile, and then there are no more tributaries for the last 1,500 miles of the river's journey.
 From here onwards the Nile is a canal flowing through desert terrain, a fertile oasis cut out of a limestone plateau.
-In the land of Nubia, between Khartoum and Aswan, a series of six rapids called cataracts interrupt the flow of the Nile, so traditionally the northernmost (first) cataract became the southern border of Egypt.
+In the land of Nubia, between Khartoum and Aswan, a series of six rapids called cataracts interrupt the flow of the Nile, so traditionally the northernmost (first) cataract was seen as the southern border of Egypt.

 Nubia is a territory rich in gold and iron, and it connected Egypt with sub-Saharan Africa, but life there has always been tougher than in Egypt, so for most of history Nubia has lived in the shadow of its northern neighbor.
 The only area suitable for large-scale farming is the Dongola Reach, the S-curve between the third and fourth cataracts; elsewhere the area that can be cultivated is very narrow, with the desert beginning as close as a hundred yards from the riverbanks.
 As a result, this land could not support a large population, and it was usually behind Egypt where technological progress was concerned.

-Along the last 750 miles of the river, from the first cataract to the Mediterranean, irrigation allowed agriculture in an area much wider than in Nubia, a zone two to thirty miles wide.
-The soil was renewed annually by the rich silt deposited by the flood water of the river that, unlike the unpredictable floods of Mesopotamia, rose and fell with unusual precision.
-The rise began in July and crested in September; by the end of October the river was again contained by its banks.
+Along the last 750 miles of the river, from the first cataract to the Mediterranean, irrigation allowed agriculture in an area much wider than in Nubia, a zone two to thirty miles wide until the river got to present-day Cairo, and then the entire area of the Nile delta.

 Top of the page

 The most important Egyptian myth focused on the power struggle between Osiris, Set and Horus.
 According to this myth Osiris was the original ruler of Egypt, until the treachery of his jealous brother Set brought him down.
 Set caught him by displaying a wonderfully crafted wooden box at a banquet, and offered to give it to whomever could fit inside it.
 One by one the gods tried out the box, and when Osiris got in it, Set and his followers rushed up, nailed the box shut, and tossed it into the sea.
-The wife and sister of Osiris, Isis, went looking for the box, and she found it in Lebanon, inside a giant cedar tree that sprouted up where it had come ashore.
+The wife and sister of Osiris, Isis, went looking for the box, and she found it in Lebanon, inside a giant cedar tree that sprouted up where it had drifted ashore.
 Fearing that Isis would revive Osiris, Set cut the body of Osiris into fourteen pieces and scattered them across the land.
 Isis recovered all of them except the genitals (which a fish had eaten), patched them together, and resurrected her husband, who then retired from this world to become the lord of the afterlife.
 The priesthood used this story to teach that Osiris was the first mummy, and that every mummified Egyptian could become like Osiris, capable of resurrection from the dead and enjoying a blessed eternal life.

 Despite Osiris' missing piece, he was able to have a son before he left the world for the last time.
 This was Horus, who challenged Set for rulership over Egypt when he grew up.
 They met in a great battle, in which Horus lost an eye while Set was castrated.
 The gods held a meeting afterwards, and they declared Horus the winner, because Set was no longer fit to rule if he could not have children to rule after him.
 They exiled Set to Asia, and afterwards the Egyptian name for Asians was Setyu, because they expected them to be worshipers of Set.
-At home Horus became king of Egypt; each pharaoh(5) afterwards called himself the god Horus in human form, and expected to become a part of Osiris when he died.
+At home Horus became king of Egypt; each king(5) afterwards called himself the god Horus in human form, and expected to become a part of Osiris when he died.

 Isis Horus Osiris Set Nephthys